 How will an Adolescent therapy worksheet help?

-This worksheet will help you to manage your symptoms that are hindering your progress and that are making you avoid different life situations.it will help you to identify your anxiety-provoking situation and how your body reacts to such situations, either it is very bad for you or not too bad, then this worksheet will help you to look for solutions yourself.
+This worksheet will help you to manage the symptoms that are hindering your progress and that are making you avoid different life situations.
+It will help you to identify your anxiety-provoking situation and how your body reacts to such situations, whether it is very bad for you or not too bad, then this worksheet will help you to look for solutions yourself.

 Fill the worksheet by thinking and focusing on the past that has made you anxious and how did you solve it or how will you solve it.